-Rate announced for the speedboat: 1.8 million Indonesian rupees, to be divided by three.
-Or 600.000Rp per head of pipe (40€), it's worth it.
-In principle, we start super early, from 7am.
-We should be able to walk the sand of Derawan around 10:30, 11am at the latest!!!
+Announced price for the speed-boat: 1.8 million Indonesian rupiahs, divided by three.
+That is 600.000 IDR per head (40€), it's worth it.
+Normally, we will be leaving very early, at 7am.
+So we should be able to step on the sand of Derawan around 10.30am, 11am at the latest!!!!

-Soon a manta-ray on Twitter?
+Soon a manta ray on Twitter?
 Who knows?

 Tawau-Tarakan-Derawan : practical information

-In Tawau, the cost of the tourist visa for Indonesia was at the time of 170RM (34€).
-The consulate is located Jalan Sinn On, it opened at 9am.
-Cost of the taxi ride to get there from the center when I was there: 8RM.
+In Tawau, the cost of the tourist visa for Indonesia was at the time 170RM (34€).
+The consulate is located in Jalan Sinn On, it opened at 9am.
+Cost of the cab ride to get there from the center when I was there: 8RM.
 Otherwise, there is a bus.

 The Tawau-Tarakan ferry leaves every day except Sunday at 12:00 and arrives around 16:00.
 Fare: 130RM + 5RM tax at the terminal.
 It is necessary to show up around 10 am to buy the ticket.
 We pass the immigration around 11 am.
 Cost of the short cab ride from the center to the pier (right next to the big market and the fish market): 5RM.